ANL-CESAR/XSBench/README.txt

 		value is set to 11,303.
 This corresponds to the average number of actual gridpoints per nuclide in the H-M Large model as run by OpenMC with the actual ACE ENDF cross-section data.

+	-l <lookups>

+		Sets the number of cross-section (XS) lookups to perform.
+By default, this value is set to 15,000,000.
+Users may want to increase this value if they wish to extend the runtime of XSBench, perhaps to produce more reliable performance counter data - as extending the run will decrease the percentage of runtime spent on initialization.

 ==============================================================================
 Debugging, Optimization & Profiling